“Never spend your money before you have it” – Thomas Jefferson

 👉 Use future inflows

-You might not have the resources to currently pay off the debt, but you might be expecting income in the future like a gift from family, friends, etc. it’s a good idea to mark them for prepayment in the beginning itself.
+You might not have the resources to currently pay off the debt, but you might be expecting income in the future like a gift from family, friends, etc. it’s a good idea to mark them for prepayment at the beginning itself.
 Most of them don’t do it and when they get the money, they use it for some other purpose.

 👉 Take credit from friends